Athletes in the family tree? Sports memorabilia can tell ancestors’ unique stories. Baseball cards and news articles can be genealogy records, too!

-Was your ancestor a professional sports player?
-Whether at the minor or major level, sports capture our hearts.
-For the genealogist, sports provide opportunities to document our ancestors as well as opportunities to find images of our ancestors.
-Baseball cards, anyone?
+Was your ancestor a professional sports player or athlete?
+Whether at the minor or major league level, sports capture our hearts.
+For the genealogy researcher, sports provide opportunities to document more about our ancestors as well as opportunities to find images of our ancestors.

-So how does this help you as a genealogist?
+So how does knowing all this help me as a genealogist?

 More interesting (and out of the box) resources for your professional sports ancestor….

 The examples I am sharing below focus primarily on baseball.
-If your ancestor played a different sport, look for similar type records and artifacts.
+If your ancestor played a different sport, look for similar type records and artifacts for that sport.

 - U.S Yearbook collection at Ancestry.com